apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

 Also after version 2.47.0 of Beam SDK for Python, SDK supports BigQuery Storage Write API.

 {{< paragraph class="language-py" >}}
-BigQuery Storage Write API for Python SDK has some limitations on supported data types.
-This is due to that the Python SDK uses cross-language transforms for the feature.
-For example, `decimal.Decimal` in Python is needed to write a `NUMERIC` type in BigQuery.
-Also `DATETIME` in Python is not supported yet.
-For more details, please refer to the [type mapping](https://github.com/apache/beam/blob/0b430748cdd2e25edc553747ce018195e9cce888/sdks/python/apache_beam/io/gcp/bigquery_tools.py#L112-L123).
+BigQuery Storage Write API for Python SDK currently has some limitations on supported data types.
+As this method makes use of cross-language transforms, we are limited to the types supported at the cross-language boundary.
+For example, `apache_beam.utils.timestamp.Timestamp` is needed to write a `TIMESTAMP` BigQuery type.
+Also, some types (e.g. `DATETIME`) are not supported yet.
+For more details, please refer to the [full type mapping](https://github.com/apache/beam/blob/0b430748cdd2e25edc553747ce018195e9cce888/sdks/python/apache_beam/io/gcp/bigquery_tools.py#L112-L123).
 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}